Develop with Sitefinity CMS and ASP.NET MVC

 - Directly register MVC code as Sitefinity CMS widgets

 You can directly integrate your MVC code (models, views, and controllers) by adding a simple attribute to register your controller, so it becomes available to end users to place onto pages using drag and drop.
-You can also work in a hybrid development environment, where your WebForms controls and MVC widgets can live together.

 - Full Razor support